kmmbvnr/viewflow-docs-v1/docs/viewflow_quickstart.rst

         def send_hello_world_request(self, activation):
             print(activation.process.text)

-Viewflow proceeds all applications flows from the `flows.py` file.
+Viewflow proceeds all application flows from the `flows.py` file.

 - Each flow is a Python class that subclasses `viewflow.base.Flow`
 - Each attribute represents a flow task
-- To connect flow task altogether, the special `this` object can be used to make forward references
+- To connect flow tasks altogether, the special `this` object can be used to make forward references

-`flow.Start` represents a task that performed by a person in a django view.
+`flow.Start` represents a task that is performed by a person in a Django view.
 For the tutorial purpose, we use built-in `CreateProcessView`.
 But any class or functional based view annotated with `@flow.flow_start_view` decorator can be used here.

 `flow.Task` is a user task for an existing process.

-Tasks execution rights could be restricted by the django permission system.
+Tasks execution rights could be restricted by the Django permission system.
 You can specify a permission name here or set `auto_create=True` that leads to creating special permission for the task.
 In our case, we will have